techidaily/site-ai-video-tools/source/_posts/new-2024-approved-best-free-avi-video-rotators-multi-platform-solutions-compared.md

 Did you rush to record a video in a mistaken direction?
 Or were you just excited to film the moments without noticing the position of your camera?
 Whatever the case, if you regret recording the clip at the incorrect angle, here’s your chance to do the alteration.
 The article includes the **top 16 best free AVI video rotators** you can use on MAC, Windows, iPhone, Android, and online.
 Plus, if you’re looking for a single platform to rotate or flip videos, you can learn the complete process by following the step-by-step Filmora Video Editor tutorial that works on MAC and Windows.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-breaking-free-from-quik-exploring-the-best-pc-video-editors-for-gopro-users/"><u>New In 2024, Breaking Free From Quik Exploring the Best PC Video Editors for GoPro Users</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-cast-local-videos-to-chromecast-a-step-by-step-guide-for-all-devices/"><u>Updated In 2024, Cast Local Videos to Chromecast A Step-by-Step Guide for All Devices</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-the-art-of-audio-editing-a-comprehensive-fcp-tutorial/"><u>New In 2024, The Art of Audio Editing A Comprehensive FCP Tutorial</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-create-a-sense-of-speed-motion-blur-in-final-cut-pro/"><u>Updated 2024 Approved Create a Sense of Speed Motion Blur in Final Cut Pro</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-what-software-does-youtube-vloggers-use-and-what-is-the-best-free-video-editing-software-for-vlogger-beginners-in-this-article-youll-find-5-best/"><u>New In 2024, What Software Does YouTube Vloggers Use?
-And What Is the Best Free Video Editing Software for Vlogger Beginners?
-In This Article, Youll Find 5 Best Vlog Video Editing Software.
-You Can Now Choose Th</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/the-ultimate-guide-to-video-editing-for-kids-free-and-paid-apps-for-2024/"><u>The Ultimate Guide to Video Editing for Kids Free and Paid Apps for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-edit-like-a-pro-the-ultimate-guide-to-gopro-hd-video-editing/"><u>New In 2024, Edit Like a Pro The Ultimate Guide to GoPro HD Video Editing</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-mpeg2-video-compression-made-easy-with-virtualdub-for-2024/"><u>Updated MPEG2 Video Compression Made Easy with VirtualDub for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-how-to-edit-mp4-files-with-the-best-mp4-editor-you-can-easily-and-quickly-edit-mp4-videos-for-macwin-with-stunning-effects-to-create-great-video/"><u>New In 2024, How to Edit MP4 Files?
-With the Best MP4 Editor, You Can Easily and Quickly Edit MP4 Videos for Mac/Win with Stunning Effects to Create Great Videos</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-gaming-intro-design-top-picks-for-windows-and-mac-computers-for-2024/"><u>Updated Gaming Intro Design Top Picks for Windows and Mac Computers for 2024</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-2024-approved-adapting-spotify-playlists-into-a-youtube-music-format/"><u>[Updated] 2024 Approved  Adapting Spotify Playlists Into a YouTube Music Format</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/how-to-unlock-apple-iphone-6-drfone-by-drfone-ios/"><u>How to Unlock Apple iPhone 6? | Dr.fone</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-elevate-your-videos-pro-tips-for-adding-awesome-effects/"><u>New In 2024, Elevate Your Videos Pro Tips for Adding Awesome Effects</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-pdf-file-couldnt-open-in-protected-view-by-stellar-guide/"><u>How to Fix PDF File Couldnt Open in Protected View</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/updated-upgrading-to-high-def-facebook-broadcasts/"><u>[Updated] Upgrading to High-Def Facebook Broadcasts</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/2024-approved-become-a-master-at-kinemaster-strategies-features-and-top-online-gaming-rivals/"><u>2024 Approved  Become a Master at KineMaster  Strategies, Features, and Top Online Gaming Rivals</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-2024-approved-breaking-into-the-digital-realm-the-wirecast-approach-for-youtube-streamers/"><u>[Updated] 2024 Approved  Breaking Into the Digital Realm  The WireCast Approach for YouTube Streamers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-there-are-two-different-ways-to-install-linux-on-a-chromebook-you-can-either-do-it-using-gallium-os-or-chrubuntu-or-in-a-chroot-environment-using-crouto/"><u>New There Are Two Different Ways to Install Linux on a Chromebook, You Can Either Do It Using Gallium OS or ChrUbuntu or in a Chroot Environment Using Crouton.
-Lets Check How for 2024</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-in-2024-chart-new-horizons-in-branding-with-these-top-10-youtube-tools/"><u>[Updated] In 2024, Chart New Horizons in Branding with These Top 10 YouTube Tools</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/where-to-buy-tiktok-followers-safe-and-secure/"><u>Where to Buy TikTok Followers [Safe and Secure]</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"